hexabyte23/QuarkTx/Doc/radio.md

 ### Calibration

 #### Gimbal & switches calibration
-Sensors calibration would setup limits of all sensors curses. to do so, make sure first that all sensors are connected to the board (as describe on [electric diagram](#Arduino-Nano-schema)), then execute toggle command `c`.
+Sensors calibration would setup limits of all sensors curses. to do so, make sure first that all sensors are connected to the board (as describe on [electric schema](#arduino-nano-schema)), then execute toggle command `c`.
 This command make you enter in the calibration mode.
 You must execute `c` command again to exit from this mode.

 In calibration mode you will see real time data moving as: